Quantitative Brownian regularity of the KPZ fixed point with arbitrary initial data: Introduction

-Very recently, the locally Brownian nature of the Airy line ensemble (and so for the narrow wedge solution to the KPZ fixed point) has been considerably strengthened in \cite{dauvergne2024wienerdensitiesairyline}, where Dauvergne gave an explicit form for the density of the finite depth truncations of increments of the Airy line ensemble against Brownian motion on compacts and established ways of estimating inverse acceptance probabilities following ideas from the `tangent method', wherein one can find a more exhaustive account.
-Not to mention, in \cite{wu2025applicationsoptimaltransportdyson}, Wu introduced ideas from the theory of optimal transportation to the study of spatial regularity of the Airy line ensemble and has provided sub-Gaussian tail bounds (with universal coefficients) on the modulus of continuity of any given level of the Airy line ensemble on a compact interval.
+Very recently, the locally Brownian nature of the Airy line ensemble (and so for $\text{Airy}_2$ process) has been considerably strengthened in \cite{dauvergne2024wienerdensitiesairyline}, where Dauvergne gave an explicit form for the density of the finite depth truncations of increments of the Airy line ensemble against Brownian motion on compacts and established ways of estimating inverse acceptance probabilities following ideas from the `tangent method'.
+This geometric approach, first introduced in \cite{aggarwal2022arcticboundariesicemodel} was also used in \cite{ganguly2024sharpuppertailbehavior} to provide sharp estimates for the one-point density of the KPZ fixed point started from fairly general initial data at the origin.
+Also, in \cite{wu2025applicationsoptimaltransportdyson}, Wu introduced ideas from the theory of optimal transportation to the study of spatial regularity of the Airy line ensemble and has provided sub-Gaussian tail bounds (with universal coefficients) on the modulus of continuity of any given level of the Airy line ensemble on a compact interval.

 However, for general initial conditions, the picture is less clear with more questions open.
-A result providing a more quantitative notion of Brownian regularity, called \textit{patchwork quilt of Brownian fabrics}, was established in Hammond \cite{hammond2019patchwork} and \cite{calvert2019brownian}.
-Roughly the result states that the KPZ fixed point $h(\cdot)$ on a unit interval is the result of `stitching' a random number of profiles, where each profile is absolutely continuous with respect to a Brownian motion with Radon-Nikodym derivative in $L^p$ for all $p<3$.
-The authors conjectured (Conjectured $1.3$ in \cite{hammond2019patchwork}) that one can dispense with these random patches and establish $L^p$ estimates for all $p>0$ for the Radon-Nikodym derivative, a problem which remains open.
-A first step in this direction was the proof of absolute continuity on a single non-random patch for general initial conditions, which has been established in \cite[Theorem 1.2]{sarkar2021brownian}, using methods different from those in \cite{hammond2019patchwork}.
+A result providing a more quantitative notion of Brownian regularity, called \emph{patchwork quilt of Brownian fabrics}, was established in Hammond \cite{hammond2019patchwork} and \cite{hammond2019patchwork}.
+Roughly the result states that the KPZ fixed point $\mathfrak{h}(\cdot)\equiv \mathfrak{h}_1(\cdot)$ on a unit interval is the result of `stitching' a random number of profiles, where each profile is absolutely continuous with respect to a Brownian motion with Radon-Nikodym derivative in $L^p$ for all $p<3$.
+The author conjectured (Conjectured $1.3$ in \cite{hammond2019patchwork}) that one can dispense with these random patches and establish $L^p$ estimates for all $p>1$ for the Radon-Nikodym derivative, a problem which remains open.
+A first step in this direction was the proof of absolute continuity on a single non-random patch for general initial conditions, which has been established in \cite[Theorem~1.2]{sarkar2021brownian}, using methods different from those in \cite{hammond2019patchwork}.